 6. Create a Protective Barrier

 Using plant-based insecticide sprays can help to prevent pests.
 Our Yard Bug Spray kills pests on contact and provides you with residual repellency.
 Spraying the perimeter of your yard and home will create a protective barrier that helps to keep bugs out.
-You can also spray near door and windows with our Home Bug Spray to deter pest activity.
+You can also spray near doors and windows with our Home Bug Spray to deter pest activity.
 It will kill pests on contact and repel them too.

 Sharing your home with bugs isn’t a great way to spend the fall.
 That’s why it’s important to pest-proof your house.
 If pests are bugging you, we’re here to help!
 Check out our Maggie’s Farm Simply Effective™ Pest Control products for a more environmentally and family-friendly solution.